 andy crocker

-Andy Crocker is a creative consultant and live experience director with a background in theatre, television and immersive events.
+Andy Crocker is a live experience designer and director known for highly participatory, fun-forward pieces.
+With expertise in innovative storytelling, she’s worked with collaborators of all scales, from intimate theaters to giant theme parks.
 Specializing in playful genre exploration and interactive comedy, Andy excels at bringing audiences together by instilling heartfelt shenanigans into the theatrical experience.

 Her long and storied mischief-making resume includes a collection of delightfully uncategorizable adventures.
 Writing fake sitcoms as part of the original primetime lineup of cult video competition Channel 101.
 Refereeing high school improv competitions for ComedySportz.
 Co-creating the presidential campaign of a fluffy white kitten for the adult swim network.
 Collecting vintage Bar Mitzvah footage for Comedy dot com.
 Guessing how long it takes actors to say soap opera dialogue for NBC.
 Performing with a haunted ventriloquist’s dummy at the Comedy Store.
+Creating a memoir in the style of a Dr. Bronner’s Soap Label.
 Raising a small human being that came out of her body.

 In a previous career chapter, Andy worked in casting, matchmaking talent and creatives across multiple media and genres.
 For Center Theatre Group, Andy spent four seasons shepherding talent for projects at the Ahmanson, Mark Taper Forum and Kirk Douglas Theaters, as well as multiple workshop commissions and new play initiatives.
 Some highlights include Joe Turner’s Come and Gone, The Behavior of Broadus, The Second City’s A Christmas Carol: Twist Your Dickens, Waiting for Godot and the CTG Writers’ Workshop Retreat.
 Her freelance television casting credits include The Connors on ABC, Documentary Now on IFC and Detroiters on Comedy Central.

-Andy has spent a great deal of time and heart in the intimate theater spaces of Los Angeles, working with companies like LA Stage Alliance, Theater of NOTE, LA Theatre Ensemble, Circle X and CSzLA.
+Andy has spent a great deal of time and heart in the intimate theater and improv spaces of Los Angeles, working with companies like ComedySportz, Circle X, Theatre of NOTE and Los Angeles Theatre Ensemble.
 Andy is a proud alumna of Directors Lab West, The Second City’s Directing Program and UCLA’s School of Theatre Film and Television.

 Ready to Create Something Amazing?